June's Faith - Crossing Over - God's Unseen World

 An article that reviews June's life in the Redeemer Lutheran Church can be found by clicking this link:

-A few days ago, 26 January 2010 was the 12th anniversary of June's Alzheimer's Diagnosis.
+As I write this essay on June, I note that it was only a few days ago on 26 January 2010 that the 12th anniversary of June's Alzheimer's Diagnosis took place.
 For me this was an emotional, sad and melancholy day.

 During that day, I listened to two (2) Gospel songs sung by Jimmy Swaggart who I consider to be one of the greatest singers of Gospel Music.
 Many people would only think of Swaggart as the Evangelist who was involved in a personal scandal in 1988....I believe his greatest talents are not as an Evangelist but as a singer and player of gospel music.
 (He is the past winner of numerous "Male Vocalist" and "Grammy" awards.)
 I have seen his music talent described as: "No one can sing Gospel like Jimmy Swaggart".
 I would agree.